gujarathisampath/fakeProfile/docs/tutorial.md

 > [!WARNING]
-> All actions will do in Discord server by the bot. **TO SEE CHANGES YOU NEED INSTALL PLUGIN.
+> All actions will do in Discord server by the bot and these changes will be applied only on fakeProfile's side server not Discord's.
+> **TO SEE CHANGES YOU NEED INSTALL PLUGIN.
 YOU WILL NOT SEE ANY RESULTS WITHOUT PLUGIN, CHECK [installation.md](/docs/installation.md) FOR INSTALLATION INFORMATION.**

 ### 1. How to request banner?